srmatheusmaciel/srmatheusmaciel/README.md

 - I have been working for 7 years in the **Brazilian Army**.
 - Currently, I am a **Specialist Sergeant** in Software Development.
 - Computer Science student at **UNICARIOCA (8th semester)**.
-- 🌱 Currently studying: **Java, Spring Boot, Python, MongoDB, React, TypeScript, Docker and Machine Learning**.
+- 🌱 Currently studying: **Java, Spring Boot, Python, React, TypeScript, Docker and Machine Learning**.

 ### 💬 I can contribute with:
 - Backend development with **Java**, **Python**, **Node.js**,  and **Spring Boot**